FAQ

 Many things change from high school to college, especially in the academic and social areas.
 As is expected, courses and their workloads get more difficult, so your studying habits must adapt.
 This means that you may need to take notes on a reading, form a study group within your class, or even attend office hours for further help every once in a while.
 Things also change socially.
 Friend groups may change and not stay the same throughout your four years, and that’s okay!
 There are just so many people to meet, hang out with, and become friends with in college.

-How do I make sure I’m prepared for college workload and know what classes to take?
+How do I make sure I’m prepared for a college workload and know what classes to take?

 In order to get a good grasp on what courses you need to take (for your respective major and beginning classes at college) and make sure you are ready to tackle the workload that comes along with them, it is important to speak to your academic advisor for help on selecting classes.
 Academic advisors can be found on your student portal or on the school’s website under their academics section.
 Talking to upperclassmen also helps with finding out what classes to take and how to manage the work they require of you.